 As described above, most of the air quality impacts associated with a given E&D scenario result from emissions occurring offshore.
-The production of oil in the Chukchi Sea planning area, however, would require the construction of an onshore pipeline connecting the Chukchi Sea to the Trans-Alaska Pipeline System (TAPS).23 The construction of this pipeline would result in air emissions and would potentially lead to impacts associated with onshore oil spills (if the pipeline were to leak), visual disamenity, and potential erosion impacts from the clearing of land.
+The production of oil in the Chukchi Sea Planning Area, however, would require the construction of an onshore pipeline connecting the Chukchi Sea to TAPS.
+The construction of this pipeline would result in air emissions and would potentially lead to impacts associated with onshore oil spills (if the pipeline were to leak), visual disamenity, and potential erosion impacts from the clearing of land.
 Of these, air emissions represent the only impact category that can be measured and monetized credibly in the OECM.
 The other categories of impacts are likely to be small in monetized terms, and data that would enable the monetization of these other impacts in the OECM are not readily available.
-To quantify the onshore emissions associated with the construction of the pipeline, the OECM assumes that the pipeline would transport Chukchi Sea oil 284 miles from Wainwright to Pump Station 1 of the TAPS near Prudhoe Bay and that its construction would occur during the two years immediately preceding production in the Chukchi Sea.24
+To quantify the onshore emissions associated with the construction of the pipeline, the OECM assumes that the pipeline would transport Chukchi Sea oil 284 miles from Wainwright to Pump Station 1 of the TAPS near Prudhoe Bay and that its construction would occur during the two years immediately preceding production in the Chukchi Sea.27 they are not omitted should earlier development not be sufficient to complete that pipeline connection.